Skip to main content

 The E.A.
 Martin Program advances nutrition knowledge with these campus activities:

-• Active research projects take place within and often extend beyond the program, collaborating with other investigators from SDSU and the region (see Research).
+• Active research projects take place within and often extend beyond the program, collaborating with other investigators from SDSU and the region.

 • E.A.
-Martin Distinguished Lecture is a long-standing tradition at SDSU, bringing in world-renowned speakers in the field of human nutrition (see Lectures and Seminars).
+Martin Distinguished Lecture is a long-standing tradition at SDSU, bringing in world-renowned speakers in the field of human nutrition.